robofit/arcor2_client_sdk/test/Arcor2.ClientSdk.ClientServices.IntegrationTests/README.md

 The `Arcor2.ClientSdk.ClientServices.IntegrationTests` project contains integration tests for the `Arcor2.ClientSdk.ClientServices` library, implemented using xUnit.

-The tests utilize the ARCOR2 server from the FIT demo (version 1.3.1), which includes Dobot robots.
+The tests utilize the ARCOR2 server from the FIT demo (version 1.3.1), which uses Dobot robots.

 ## Requirements
 - Docker